SCHOOL OF ENGINEERING AND COMPUTER SCIENCE

 Note that files you have moved to your Wastebin/Trash still count towards your usage; only when you right click on the Wastebin or Trash icon on your desktop and select the "Empty" option are the files deleted.
 So remember to empty your Trash periodically.

-Programs that can help you find where you are using most of your disk quota include kdirstat and du.
+Programs that can help you find where you are using most of your disk quota on our ArchLinux based workstations include the GUI based qdirstat and the command line program du.

-The easiest to use is kdirstat, a graphical tool in the Utilities section of the K menu.
+The easiest to use is qdirstat, available in the System section of the K menu.
 It shows you visually how much space your files and directories are using and also provides a convenient user interface that allows you to delete selected files/directories.
+On the Windows servers (somes and ward) and our Windows 10 Desktop machines the equivalent command is Windirstat.

-An alternative form is du -m <names> (ie: omit the -s option) in which case the command lists the total size of all directories under <names> recursively.
-This will produce much more output than if -s was used, but it provides information on every directory in an entire directory tree rather than just the summary of each named parameter that -s produces.
+If you omit the -d1 option the command lists the total size of all files and directories under the in the current directory recursively.
+This will produce much more output but it provides information on every directory in an entire directory tree rather than just the summary of the top-level files and directories.

 Tips for users of Eclipse